leo-colisson/proof-at-the-end/README.md

----
-title: Proof-at-the-end, or how to move proofs in appendix in LaTeX
+# Proof-at-the-end, or how to move proofs in appendix in LaTeX

-numbersections: true
----
+## Introduction

 This small package aims to provide a way to easily move proofs in the appendix.
 You can:

 - Move proofs in different places/sections by giving different "categories" to the theorems